-When your hard work pays off, then this would become your full-time job.
+When your hard work pays off, this becomes your full-time job.
 You could leave whatever you’re doing now and begin this new adventure.
-Working for yourself and deciding how to spend your day is a freedom like no other – and being able to enjoy your job really is something you deserve as a human being.
+Working for yourself and deciding how to spend your day is a freedom like no other – and enjoying your job is something you deserve as a human being.
 With that said, though, you will need to take it seriously and treat it as though it’s a genuine business.
-If you slack off or look a little amateurish, then you’re not going to be taken seriously for too long.
+If you slack off or look a little amateurish, you won’t be taken seriously for too long.

 So, what should you do in order to keep everything looking in tip-top condition and what must you have covered if you’re to turn this into a real business venture?
 Well, for the most part, you need to stay very similar and keep what got you to this high point.
 There are a few formal things that need tweak though as well as a shift in mindset.
 Here’s what will need to be covered: